Hardcover / ISBN-13: 9781399606653

 ‘Chinese’ or ‘Any other Asian’.
 The boxes that people of vastly varied East and South East Asian heritage have to tick when declaring their ethnicity on many forms in the UK.

 People of ESEA heritage experience unique forms of racism.
 Asian food is mocked as unhealthy and Asian restaurants as dirty.
 ESEA women are exoticised and sexualised, and assumed to be the nanny of their mixed-race children.
-The community was blamed and scapegoated for the Covid-19 pandemic.
+The community was scapegoated for the Covid-19 pandemic.

 ‘Vital reading, but also vital in the truest sense – real, alive, full of humanity, interrogatory, empathetic, energising’ Claire Kohda, author of WOMAN, EATING